Amazon PPC Advertising

 - Naming Structure: Have a naming system for quick identification, such as <SKU>-<Match Type>-<Bid Type> Examples: GarlicPress1-Close-H, GarlicPress1-Exact, etc.

 - H, M, L are short for High, Median, Low - these figures are the Amazon bid range and suggested bid.
-If you do no want to have so many automatic campaigns, you could adapt to your preference such as:
+If you do no want to have so many automatic campaigns, you can streamline to your preference such as:

 - Reduce the auto targeting match type diversification by grouping close and loose together, and substitutes and complements together, as these are essentially keyword targeting and product targeting respectively.